4. Registration and fees

 LT – Toronto (ILAC)

 Georgian offers programs via a blend of quality GC Flex, hybrid, in-person, and online learning.
+Visit the program delivery methods webpage for more details.

-in person (physically on campus)
+• in person (physically on campus),

-online during the same class time (synchronously)
+• online during the same class time (synchronously), or

-or online at your convenience (asynchronously) through online modules
+• or online at your convenience (asynchronously) through online modules,

 Although all course deliverables can be completed online, there will be due dates for assignments/tests.
 Some classes may have synchronous evaluation components required by a program’s accrediting body.
 Consult your course outline for details.